twmb/franz-go/README.md

 would love to start a "Users" section below.
 With more confirmation of success, and confirmation that there are no knife edges, I will inch closer to a 1.x release.

-## Performance

-This client avoids spinning up more goroutines than necessary and avoids lock contention as much as possible.

-For simplicity, this client **does** buffer records before writing to Kafka.
-The assumption here is that modern software is fast, and buffering will be of minimal concern.

-Producer latency can be tuned by adding a linger.
-By default, there is no linger and records are sent as soon as they are published.
-In a high throughput scenario, this is fine and will not lead to single-record batches, but in a low throughput scenario it may be worth it to add lingering.
-As well, it is possible to completely disable auto-flushing and instead only have manual flushes.
-This allows you to buffer as much as you want before flushing in one go (however, with this option, you must consider the max buffered records option).

 ## Version Pinning